A newer version of this documentation is available.

 Import node

-Under convergence/shared bucket access, it is recommended that one Sync Gateway node in a cluster be configured for handling document import processing.
+It is recommended that one Sync Gateway node in a cluster be configured for handling document import processing.
 For high availability, you can configure more than one Sync Gateway node in your cluster to be the import node, although it is strongly discouraged for multiple Sync Gateway nodes in the cluster to be configured for import processing.
-The configuration of the Sync Gateway import node is slightly different than the "regular" or "non-import" Sync Gateway nodes (see databases.$db.import_docs).
+The configuration of the Sync Gateway import node is slightly different than the "regular" or "non-import" Sync Gateway nodes — see database.import_docs.

 Replicator node

-if you are using inter-cluster replication using sg-replicate then there will be one designated replicator node whose configuration is different than the rest of the nodes.
+If you are using inter-Sync Gateway replication then you will have a designated replicator node whose configuration is different than the rest of the nodes — see Inter Sync Gateway Sync - Overview.

 Sync Gateway nodes are "shared-nothing," so they don’t need to coordinate any state or even know about each other.
 With multiple Sync Gateways, we recommend placing this cluster behind a load balancer server to coordinate connection requests in clients (see the Load Balancer guide).